There is much more to framing a deck than cutting and banging a bunch of joists together.

 As you saw earlier, it gets a bit tricky when you try and maximize your

-efficiency with deck framing so as to eliminate ripping boards.
+efficiency with deck framing in an effort to eliminate ripping boards.

-But we add one more element of complexity when we then also try to assess the framing dimensions with the standard 68” composite railing lengths.
-In a perfect world you would have zero wasted railing material and this can really add up.
+You can add one more element of complexity when trying to assess the framing dimensions with the standard 68” composite railing lengths.
+In a perfect world you would have zero wasted railing material and this can really add to your savings.

 But here is another area of deck framing where you can really minimize the waste and cost that comes when you install composite railing sections that are less than the typical 68” length.

 Imagine not thinking about this at all and wasting two feet per railing pocket or section?
-Ouch.
-So here is the take away point to remember when it comes to railings...
+Ouch!
+So here is the take away points to remember when it comes to railings.

 And there is math to calculate the framing outer dimensions so that you have zero waste.
 But then you usually end up ripping boards to fit that optimal dimension.